 Inventory 1978-1985 records: See cultural chronology (above).

 Identify and update information related to Traditional Cultural Properties: TCPs are often held as a part of the oral history of Alaska tribes.
 While it is possible to conduct interview-based research to identify TCPs, it is expected this work can be done through the Subsistence work areas where interviews will be schedule for related information dealing with Traditional Environmental Knowledge.
-This topic may also be addressed as a part of the Government-to-Government consultation process between the Federal agencies and affected tribes.
 The Project can provide technical support, for example in summarizing existing literature.
 TCP data can be gathered as part of other community-based studies such as subsistence (Simeone and Stern 2011).
 This effort will be targeted for the 2013-14 seasons.

 Summarize paleontological records and develop site location model: Thomas Bundtzen and Pacific Rim Geological Consulting (Fairbanks) will perform a geologic literature review of the Project area, relying as much as possible on the legacy records from the 1980s.
 From this, combined with knowledge of regional rock formations and geochronology, he will develop a model for the likely location of significant fossils.
 This effort will be targeted for the 2013 season.

 Develop plan for unanticipated discoveries: (Scheduled for completion in 2012).

-Prepare historic properties management plan: This is a task that will be largely dependent on the outcome of 2012 planning studies and 2013-2014 fieldwork and analysis.
-The management plan logically falls within the planning process and development of Project Agreement Documents (e.g., Programmatic Agreement), developed in consultation with agencies and stakeholders.
-This plan will lay out mitigation options and strategies for sites that may be impacted (direct or indirect) within the project area.

 Study Products

 Study products to be delivered in 2013-14 would include: